Ditching the Traditional Backpack

-Enter the Cross-Trek Wheeled Duffel from Granite Gear, a piece of luggage that resembles a standard suitcase offers the continence of a duffel bag, and can quickly convert to a backpack in times of need.
-This is a bag built with the adventure traveler in mind, although it can easily be used in a wide variety of situations.
+Enter the Cross-Trek 2 Wheeled Duffel from Granite Gear, a piece of luggage that resembles a standard suitcase but offers the convenience of a duffel bag, and can quickly convert to a backpack in times of need.
+This is a bag built with the adventure traveler in mind, although it can easily be used in a wide variety of other situations too.

 If you'd prefer not to roll your luggage around, the Cross-Trek has you covered with a couple of other options as well.
-For instance, it has several handles on top of the duffel that help when lugging it from one point to the next, and there are hidden shoulder straps, and a hip belt, that quickly convert the bag into a backpack when necessary too.
-Both options come in very handy, but as someone who travels with a standard weekend duffel on occasion, the lack of a shoulder sling seemed like an oversight at times.
-Still, considering all of the other available options for transporting the bag around, it wasn't something that I missed for long.
+For instance, it has several handles on top of the duffel that help when lugging it from one point to the next, and there are hidden shoulder straps, and a hip belt, that quickly convert the bag into a backpack when necessary.
+Both options come in very handy, but as someone who travels with a standard weekend duffel on occasion, the lack of a shoulder sling seems like an oversight at times.
+Still, considering all of the other available options for transporting the bag around, it wasn't something that we missed for very long.

-I was equally impressed with the duffel's ability to swallow up all of the gear that I brought along on the trip.
-I am a notoriously light packer most of the time, but the increased capacity, and a higher level of versatility, that the Cross-Trek delivered allow me to indulge myself by bringing a few extra items that wouldn't normally make the cut.
-The 26" model had no problem carrying everything I needed and allowed me plenty of space to bring a few things home with me as well.
+We were equally impressed with the duffel's ability to swallow up all of the gear that we brought along on the trip.
+We tend to be notoriously light packers most of the time, but the increased capacity –– and the higher level of versatility –– that the Cross-Trek delivered allowed us to indulge ourselves by bringing a few extra items that wouldn't normally make the cut.
+The 26" model had no problem carrying everything we needed and allowed us plenty of space to bring home a few things at the end of the trip as well.

 The Cross-Trek Collection includes a variety of bags in a variety of sizes.
-Granite Gear starts the line with a 36-liter backpack which is high in quality, but doesn't include the handle and wheels found on the other models.
+Granite Gear starts the line with a 36-liter travel backpack which is extremely high quality, but doesn't include the handle and wheels found on the other models.
 From there, the company offers two carry on bags in the form of the 22" Wheeled Carry-On, and a similar model that includes a removable 28-liter pack.
-Those bags run $169 and $189 respectively.
-The 26" Wheeled Duffel that I tested and the 32" model are nearly identical, other than the changes in size.
-They cost $189 and $209 each, which makes them a relative bargain, all things considered.
+Those bags run $190 and $210 respectively.
+The 26" Wheeled Duffel that we tested and the 32" model are nearly identical, other than the changes in size.
+They cost $210 and $230 each, which makes them a relative bargain, all things considered.

 If you're in the market for a new piece of luggage and want something that you can carry with you on just about any adventure, it is tough to beat the Cross-Trek duffel bags.
 They are durable, versatile, and spacious, which is exactly what you need when hitting the road for an extended period of time.
 This is a bag that can survive just about anything and will deliver your gear to the destination in once piece.
 Granite Gear has a real winner on its hands here, and I expect that this is a product that will be very popular with adventure travelers.